 On December 6, 2001, a class action complaint for violations of U.S. federal securities laws was filed in the United States District Court for the Southern District of New York against the Company, four officers individually and the three investment banking firms who served as representatives of the underwriters in connection with the Company's initial public offering of common stock.
 The Consolidated Amended Complaint alleges that the registration statement and prospectus for the Company's initial public offering did not disclose that (1) the underwriters solicited and received additional, excessive and undisclosed commissions from certain investors, and (2) the underwriters had agreed to allocate shares of the offering in exchange for a commitment from the customers to purchase additional shares in the aftermarket at pre-determined higher prices.
 The action seeks damages in an unspecified amount and is being coordinated with approximately 300 other nearly identical actions filed against other companies.
 A court order dated October 9, 2002 dismissed without prejudice the four officers of the Company who had been named individually.
-On February 19, 2003, the Court denied the motion to dismiss the complaint against the Company.
-On October 13, 2004, the Court certified a class in six of the approximately 300 other nearly identical actions and noted that the decision is intended to provide strong guidance to all parties regarding class certification in the remaining cases.
-Plaintiffs have not yet moved to certify a class in the Silicon Laboratories case.
-The underwriter defendants have appealed the class certification decision and the Second Circuit has accepted the appeal.
-The Company has approved a settlement agreement and related agreements which set forth the terms of a settlement between the Company, the plaintiff class and the vast majority of the other approximately 300 issuer defendants.
-Among other provisions, the settlement provides for a release of the Company and the individual defendants for the conduct alleged in the action to be wrongful.
-The Company would agree to undertake certain responsibilities, including agreeing to assign away, not assert, or release certain potential claims the Company may have against its underwriters.
-The settlement agreement also provides a guaranteed recovery of \$1 billion to plaintiffs for the cases relating to all of the approximately 300 issuers.
-To the extent that the underwriter defendants settle all of the cases for at least \$1 billion, no payment will be required under the issuers' settlement agreement.
-To the extent that the underwriter defendants settle for less than \$1 billion, the issuers are required to make up the difference.
-On April 20, 2006, JPMorgan Chase & Co. and the plaintiffs reached a preliminary agreement for a settlement for \$425 million.
-The JPMorgan Chase settlement has not yet been approved by the Court.
-However, if it is finally approved, the maximum amount that the issuers will be potentially liable for is \$575 million.
-The Company anticipates that its potential financial obligation to plaintiffs pursuant to the terms of the settlement agreement and related agreements will be covered by existing insurance.
-The Company is not aware of any material limitations on the expected recovery of any potential financial obligation to plaintiffs from its insurance carriers.
-Its carriers appear to be solvent, and the Company is not aware of any uncertainties as to the legal sufficiency of an insurance claim with respect to any recovery by plaintiffs.
-Therefore, the Company does not expect that the settlement would involve any material payment by it.
-Furthermore, even if the Company's insurance was unavailable due to insurer insolvency or otherwise, the Company expects that its maximum financial obligation to plaintiffs pursuant to the settlement agreement would be approximately \$3.3 million.
-However, if the JPMorgan Chase settlement is finally approved, the Company's maximum financial obligation to the plaintiffs pursuant to the settlement agreement would be approximately \$1.9 million.
-On February 15, 2005, the Court granted preliminary approval of the settlement agreement, subject to certain modifications consistent with its opinion.
-Those modifications have been made.
-On March 20, 2006, the underwriter defendants submitted objections to the settlement to the Court.
-The Court held a hearing regarding these and other objections to the settlement at a fairness hearing on April 24, 2006, but has not issued a ruling yet.
-There is no assurance that the Court will grant final approval to the settlement.
+On February 19, 2003, the District Court denied the motion to dismiss the complaint against the Company.
+On October 13, 2004, the District Court certified a class in six of the approximately 300 other nearly identical actions (the "focus cases") and noted that the decision is intended to provide strong guidance to all parties regarding class certification in the remaining cases.
+The Underwriter Defendants appealed the decision and a panel of the Second Circuit vacated the District Court's decision granting class certification in those six cases on December 5, 2006.
+Plaintiffs filed a petition for rehearing on January 5, 2007.
+On April 6, 2007, the Second Circuit denied the petition for rehearing, but noted that plaintiffs could ask the District Court to certify a more narrow class than the one that was rejected.

+Prior to the Second Circuit's decision, the Company had approved a settlement agreement and related agreements which set forth the terms of a settlement between the Company, the purported plaintiff class and the vast majority of the other approximately 300 issuer defendants.
+It is unclear what impact the Second Circuit's decision vacating class certification in the six focus cases will have on the settlement (which has not yet been finally approved by the Court) because the proposed settlement involves the certification of the case as a class action as part of the approval process.
+The District Court stayed all proceedings, including a decision on final approval of the settlement and any amendments of the complaints, pending the Second Circuit's decision on plaintiffs' petition for rehearing.

+The Company anticipates that its potential financial obligation to plaintiffs pursuant to the terms of the issuers' settlement agreement and related agreements would be covered by existing insurance.
+There is no assurance that the Court will grant final approval to the issuers' settlement.
 If the settlement agreement is not approved and the Company is found liable, the Company is unable to estimate or predict the potential damages that might be awarded, whether such damages would be greater than the Company's insurance coverage, or whether the outcome would have a material impact on the Company's results of operations or financial position.

-Patent Infringement Litigation
+Patent and Copyright Infringement Litigation